pathologicalenvy/pathological-envy-framework/manuscripts/M1_envy_cycle/chapters/01-envy-without-a-system.md

 Envy has been described exhaustively but not formalized as a system.
 Trait-based and moralized accounts fail to explain escalation, collapse, and stabilization.

 By treating envy as a regulatory cycle with defined architecture and failure conditions, this book provides a framework capable of structural prediction, integration, and ethical clarity.
-The following chapter specifies the regulated variable—shame and exposure—and establishes the control problem that drives the cycle.
+The following chapter specifies the regulated variable, shame and exposure, and establishes the control problem that drives the cycle.